What kind of Psychologist Should I See? Clincial, Neuro, Ed-and-Dev or just "Psychologist"?

 The Neuropsychologist

-Neuropsychologists are the brain and cognition people.
+Neuropsychologists are the brain and cognition experts.
 Their entire training focuses on the relationship between your brain and your cognition (memory, attention, language, problem-solving, processing speed), behaviour and mood.

 You'd see one for: anything where the question is "is something happening with my thinking?"
 That includes suspected dementia or memory issues, recovery after a stroke or head injury, post-concussion symptoms, ADHD assessments, capacity assessments (e.g. for legal or work purposes), or cognitive changes related to MS, epilepsy, or other neurological conditions.